chtzuehlke/SpringBootFargateCloudFormationSampleBlueGreen/README.md

 - Fix CloudWatch logging helpers (blue/green)
 - Speedup things deployment
 - Real/optimized blue/green deployment: desired count for green service can be 0 after pipeline is inactive for a while
+- Edge cases: as soon as v(n+1) is arriving test (green), pending approval of v(n) must be auto-rejected (further look into this) or transition to Stage2DeployGreen must be auto-disabled after entering Stage2DeployGreen and auto-enabled after approval/disapproval